Skip to Content

 Day 4: Barmstein

-There are two rock formations that tower over the area.
+Two rock formations tower over the area.

-I chose to hike the smaller one because the taller one is a more strenuous, dangerous climb — especially alone, and that is no joke.
+I chose to hike the smaller one because, the taller one is a more strenuous, dangerous climb — especially alone, and that is no joke.

 Nevertheless, the smaller one wasn’t much smaller and was still an exhilarating hike.